 A caregiver reading to a child in a rocking chair before nap.

 Each snippet described here tells us something about early literacy.
 Babies first explore texts with their senses, young children learn book handling and how to turn pages through practice, and caregivers read to children at various times of day to promote attention, rest, interest, and imagination.
 Each snippet also exemplifies one of the many ways children become earnest readers.
 Continue reading

-As we strive to work and play from home, it’s helpful to have easy-to-find, accessible resources for children.
-Much of what we do during this time will take place online.
+It’s helpful to have easy-to-find, accessible resources for children.
 Save time searching for things to do or view by choosing activities from the resources below.
 We’ve compiled a list of learning and play tools, including digital books, kids podcasts, yoga workouts for children, and age-appropriate science experiments.
 You can even visit several zoos and aquariums across the country by accessing live webcams!